eugenefvdm/whmcs-api/README.md

 ### Custom API calls

-WHMCS removed the ability to add custom API calls but with a bit of hacking you can get it working again.
+WHMCS removed the ability to add custom API calls, but there is a hack to get it working again.

 An example of a custom API call would be to get a client by their phone number.
 Let's call this `getclientbyphonenumber`.
 At least two steps are required.